Work-Life Balance Tips for Coaches & Entrepreneurs

 Plan Regular Breaks

-Although it may feel like the opposite, taking regular breaks actually helps improve productivity.
-When you're well rested your focus will improve, as will your energy and enthusiasm towards your work.
+Although it may feel counterintuitive, regular breaks actually helps improve productivity.
+When you're well rested, your focus, creativity, and efficiency will improve as well.

 For more information on The Pomodoro Technique, take a look at their website.